 "I got to keep it hopping to keep the attention span of viewers," he said.
 "I'm like Muhammad Ali because I keep coming at you with the left, right, left and right."

-For Yanira Canizales, a teacher serving as the bilingual reporter for Channel 16.84, the
+For Yanira Canizales, a teacher serving as the bilingual reporter for Channel 16.

 "I knew we were united, but you really don't get to see it unless you visit it from site to site, which I've been able to do covering the strike," she said.
 "It's just really inspiring to see and reminds me of the people who make up Hayward.
 We have a lot of soul here."